Patient Bill of Rights & Responsibilities

-You have the right to respectful care given by competent personnel which reflects consideration of your personal value and belief systems and which optimizes your comfort and dignity.
+You have the right to respectful care given by competent personnel which reflects consideration of your cultural and personal values and belief systems and which optimizes your comfort and dignity.

 You have the right to expect emergency procedures to be implemented without unnecessary delay.